-Backup and Restore

-A

-Are you sure to restore coming?

-Yes No

-- No te:

-• It will take a moment to restore the config uration.
-Wait without any operat

-• To avoid any damage, do not power down the switch while the switch is be

-• After being restored, the current configura ation of the switch will be lost.
+- It will take a moment to restore the configuration.
+Wait without any operation. - To avoid any damage, do not power down the switch while the switch is being restored. - After being restored, the current configuration of the switch will be lost.